Authentication verifies the identity of a user.

 X-Hasura-Role.
 More often than not, you'll also need to pass other information for your particular access

 control use cases, like

-X-Hasura-User-Id, to build permission rules.
+X-Hasura-Org-Id, in order to build your permission rules.

-Hasura supports two modes of authentication configuration:
+Hasura supports two options for authentication configuration:

 Here's how a GraphQL request is processed in webhook mode: